Daweet/Daweet.github.io/_posts/2020-05-16-Scraping-NASA-for-Escape Velocity.md

 You can find in [How Long Is One Day on other Planets](https://spaceplace.nasa.gov/days/en/) how long each is one day in each planet.
 The answer is
 > **On Mercury a day lasts 1,408 hours, and on Venus it lasts 5,832 hours.
 On Earth and Mars it’s very similar.
 Earth takes 24 hours to complete one spin, and Mars takes 25 hours.
 The gas giants rotate really fast.
 Jupiter takes just 10 hours to complete one rotation.
 Saturn takes 11 hours, Uranus takes 17 hours, and Neptune takes 16 hours.**

 You may notice that Mercury and Venus have a very long day.
-To make sense of it recall that a day is the amount of time it takes for a planet to completely spin around, its axis, and make one full rotation.
+To make sense of it recall that a day is the amount of time it takes for a planet to completely spin around its axis, and make one full rotation.

 ### Gravity